phredreeq/CodeAlpha_BasicNetworkSniffer/README.md

 Every network conversation (eg loading a page or an app checking for updates) is broken into small units called packets.
 Being able to observe these packets is foundational to network monitoring, incident investigation, and threat detection, which is how analysts spot suspicious connections, unencrypted sensitive data, or abnormal traffic patterns.

 ### Why Root Privileges Are Required
-Operating systems restrict raw packet access by default — an application normally only sees traffic addressed to it.
+I tried running the progam(without the root privilege), it brought up an error message saying "PermissionError: [Errno 1] Operation not permitted".
+This made me realize that operating systems restrict raw packet access by default, because an application normally only sees traffic addressed to it.
 Capturing *all* traffic on an interface requires bypassing this restriction (raw sockets / promiscuous mode), which is why the OS requires elevated (root) privileges to run this script.
 This is also why sniffers are a "dual-use" tool: the same capability used defensively (traffic monitoring) can be used offensively (credential interception on unencrypted traffic).

 ### Protocol Numbers
-Protocol numbers in the IP header (e.g. `6` = TCP, `17` = UDP, `1` = ICMP) are standardized globally by IANA (Internet Assigned Numbers Authority), not arbitrary — every OS's network stack fills in these exact values.
+Protocol numbers in the IP header (e.g. `6` = TCP, `17` = UDP, `1` = ICMP) are standardized globally by IANA (Internet Assigned Numbers Authority), not arbitrary.

 ### TCP Flags and the Handshake
 TCP is a connection-oriented protocol.
 Before real data flows, both sides perform a three-way handshake: